phusion/passenger/doc/Packaging.txt.md

 # Introduction

-Phusion Passenger can be configured in 2 ways, the "original source tree" configuration and the "natively packaged" configuration.
+Phusion Passenger can be configured in 2 ways, the "originally packaged" configuration and the "natively packaged" configuration.
 Depending on the configuration, Phusion Passenger locates its files (also called _assets_) in a different manner.